Topener/XHR/README.md

 # XHR:
 XHR is a wrapper around Titanium's HTTPClient.
 It works perfectly with REST API endpoints and has a built in cache system that you can use for your requests.
+But it also can be use for any HTTP requests, you can even cache remote images.

 ## Usage:
 In your app.js (or elsewhere), call: